MicrosoftDocs/dataexplorer-docs/data-explorer/data-explorer-overview.md

 ### Easy-to-use wizard

 The [ingestion wizard](ingest-data-one-click.md) makes the data ingestion process easy, fast, and intuitive.
 The [web UI](web-query-data.md) provides an intuitive and guided experience that helps customers ramp-up quickly to start ingesting data, creating database tables, and mapping structures.
-It enables one time or a continuous ingestion from various sources and in a variety of data formats.
+It enables one time or a continuous ingestion from various sources and in various data formats.
 Table mappings and schema are auto suggested and easy to modify.

 ### Versatile data visualization